evaou/kotlin-algorithm/README.md

 - Tower of Hanoi

 ### Data Structure
+- Set:
+Store unordered and non-repeated values
 - List:
 Can increase or decrease size
+- Map:
+Store pairs of key and value, each pair maps an unique key to only one value
 - [Array](https://www.tutorialspoint.com/data_structures_algorithms/array_data_structure.htm):
 Fixed size with the same type
 - [Stack](https://www.tutorialspoint.com/data_structures_algorithms/stack_algorithm.htm):